bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 6: 01:18:37

 Honestly, I don't know.
-I would like to know more about the technology, but when I entered into the meeting, they were already discussing how to use the technology, but know what the technology really is.
+I would like to know more about the technology, but when I entered into the meeting, they were already discussing how to use the technology, but not what the technology really is.
 So, I tried to do my best to understand.
-Basically, what I think is the technology is clearly good.
+Basically, what I think is the technology is clearly good, right?
-Right?
 So, I'm sure there are many scenarios that we can, many problems that we used to have can be solved by this.
 But I don't know exactly how can we use it for our, let's say, for reconstructing our local UTXO set.
 The UTXO set that is relevant for the wallet, right?